MartinPrograms/Discord-Gif-Favourites-Remover/readme.md

 ## Disclaimer

 This code is janky.
 Use at your own risk :3
+If discord changes anything in their API this will break...